October 30, 2025

 Analysis:

-What this proves: The Hanwha warning reached institutional decision-makers.
-Someone with the authority to direct multiple personnel to review our documentation did so systematically.
+What this strongly suggests: The Hanwha warning likely reached institutional decision-makers.
+Pattern consistent with coordinated review by multiple personnel.
 This is not organic social media virality—the X.com post itself had modest engagement.
-This is institutional research triggered by accountability documentation.
+Pattern consistent with institutional research behavior in response to accountability documentation.

 Timeline reference: See Hanwha Submarine Traffic Spike on our censorship timeline.